marialwatton/Formula_One_Driving_Styles/README.md

 ![Screenshot: Silhoutte Score](screenshots/screenshot_8.png)

-### Fitting the data to the clusters
+### Fitting the Data into Clusters

-This step is taking the information from the last step by identifying how many clusters are needed and asking k-means to use 6 clusters.
+This step is taking the information from the last step by and uses k-means to use 6 clusters as this is the optimum number based on both the elbow method and the silhoutte score.

-K means starts by randomly picking initial cluster centers (centeroids).
-Different random starting points can lead to slightly different clustering results so if you run this code twice without fixing the randomness you will get different cluser assignments.
-The random_state therefore sets the seed for python's random number generater (e.g. 42) the sequence of random numbers will always be the same.
-This meand the K Means will start with the same initial centeroids every time it is run so you get the same results every time.
+***kmeans = KMeans(n_clusters=k, random_state=42, n_init=20)*** initialises the K-Means model with the chosen number of clusters, telling it to run 20 times and pick the best result.

-The n_init section runs the entire k means algorithim the number of times you have specified (e.g. 10) - after all the runs finish, it picks the best run with the tightest clusters (lowest WCSS).
-If you run k means just once, you can risk getting suboptimal clusters - running it 10 times greatly increases your chances of finding the best cluster arrangement.
+***driver_summary_df['Cluster'] = kmeans.fit_predict(driver_features_df_cleaned):*** - This line is the most important as it trains the K Means model on the numerical metrics that we used earlier to group the drivers and then uses this training to assign a cluster to each of the drivers.

 ```python
 # Fit KMeans with chosen k